 Medical facilities in the United States must ration health care in response to the COVID-19 crisis.1 There is an acute scarcity of medical resources.
 Facilities lack both the materials (ICU beds, ventilators, testing kits, personal protective equipment) and the personnel (doctors, nurses, respiratory therapists) required to treat patients suffering from COVID-19.
 In response to the impending scarcity of resources, some fear that rationing could disadvantage patients with physical and mental disabilities for mechanical ventilation.2 Some ethicists have suggested that age be a factor in determining which patients are disadvantaged for scarce resources.3 The scarcity of resources during this pandemic requires ethicists to determine just principles for the rationing of life-sustaining treatment.
 Should age, life-years expected, or the quality of a patient’s life be considered when deciding who receives a ventilator and who does not?

 Catholic hospitals must determine how to justly distribute scarce resources so that the hospital can continue the healing ministry of Jesus Christ.
-The United States Conference of Catholic Bishops and the Catholic Health Association each have published statements regarding the distribution of limited resources during the crisis.4 Using their insights as points of departure, this article explains the key Catholic values that should inform the rationing of treatment.
-Further, it articulates specific guidelines for the rationing of scarce medical resources in Catholic health facilities during the COVID-19 crisis.
+The United States Conference of Catholic Bishops and the Catholic Health Association each have published statements regarding the distribution of limited resources care during the crisis.4 Using their insights as points of departure, this article explains the key Catholic values that should inform the rationing of treatment.
+It further articulates specific guidelines for the rationing of scarce medical resources in Catholic health facilities during the COVID-19 crisis.
 Because Catholic values are always and truly human values, these guidelines can be applied to the provision of treatment in non-Catholic facilities.
 In addition, Catholic medical ethics can and should draw on secular sources of ethical insight during the pandemic.
-Considering that it is critically important to engage in dialogue with secular medical ethicists during the pandemic, we begin by articulating the rationing recommendations produced by a group of ethicists led by Ezekiel Emanuel.
+Considering that it is critically important to engage in dialogue with secular medical ethicists during the pandemic, we begin by articulating the rationing recommendations produced Ezekiel Emanuel and other bioethicists at the University of Pennsylvania.

 In an article in the New England Journal of Medicine, Emanuel and his colleagues produced guidelines for the allocation of scarce resources during the COVID-19 crisis.5 The guidelines invite decision-makers to ration treatment ethically and consistently by drawing on four fundamental values: maximizing benefit, treating people equally, promoting and rewarding instrumental value, and giving priority to the worst off.